Copyright and Use Policy

 - IU faculty and staff

-- IU dissertation writers
+- IU dissertation and thesis writers

 - IU students with authorization from a sponsoring department or faculty member